theimpossibleastronaut/rmw/docs/faq.md

 **How do I know if rmw is compatible with my Desktop trash?**

-When rmw moves a file to a waste or trash folder, it also writes a *.trashinfo* file to the corresponding trash directory.
-The default waste folder rmw uses is *~/.local/share/Waste*, therefore <code class="w3-codespan">rmw foo</code> would result in
+When rmw moves a file to a waste or trash directory, it also writes a *.trashinfo* file to the corresponding trash directory.
+The default waste directory that rmw uses is *~/.local/share/Waste*, therefore
+<code class="w3-codespan">rmw foo</code> would result in

 <p class="w3-code">
   ~/.local/share/Waste/files/foo<br />
   ~/.local/share/Waste/info/foo.trashinfo
 </p>

-The contents of *foo.trashinfo* would look like this:
+<a name="dot_trashinfo">The contents of *foo.trashinfo* would look like this:</a>

 <p class="w3-code">
   [Trash Info]<br />